Scientific Scuba Diving

-Each prospective scientific diver must successfully complete the DAN Diving First Aid for Professional Divers course (http://diversalertnetwork.org/training/courses/PROFD) within the preceding two years prior to any diving activities.
-This course will be taught on the Walla Walla University campus on Sunday April 2, 2017.
-If you are unable to attend, you will need to find a DAN instructor in your area to take the full course (http://www.diversalertnetwork.org/training/directory/default.aspx).
+Each prospective scientific diver must successfully complete the DAN Diving First Aid for Professional Divers course (http://diversalertnetwork.org/training/courses) within the preceding two years prior to any diving activities.
+This course will be taught on the Walla Walla University campus as part of SCDI 441 Scientific Diving I (see "Scientific Diver Training" below).

 - buoyancy compensating device (BCD)